Published: January 15, 2024

 7. Main Street: A wide, steep trail.
 Main Street is steeper than Squirrel Cage.
 Can be icy and has moguls at times.

 8. The Face: One of the most difficult black diamond slopes, it is steep and not always groomed.
-For expert skiers.
+For expert skiers only.

 Food at Wisp Resort